SovereignCloudStack/standards/Standards/scs-XXXX-vN-key-manager-standard.md

 #### _Option 2_

-Looking into the plugins and possible attack vectors one design decision in the plugins is very important: where and how to store the Master-KEK.
+Looking into the available Barbican plugins and possible attack vectors one design decision in the plugins is very important: where and how to store the Master-KEK.
 Because the Plugins might use different technologies, but most of them increase the security level by not storing the Master-KEK in plain text on the physical machine Barbican is running on.
 This mechanism as a whole, is something that CSPs should aim to do.